-It’s a very common scenario, a condition shared by start-ups, entrepreneurs and freelancers.
+It’s a very common scenario, shared by start-ups, entrepreneurs and freelancers.
 You need to market your business because you know that’s what’s going to bring in new sales and the revenue you need for your organisation to thrive.
 But – and this is a big but – there’s no marketing department or marketing person to do the work.

 Here’s the thing.
 Just as you have to go out and buy toilet paper and light bulbs because there’s no office manager, you have to understand and accept that marketing will fall on your shoulders for a while.

 The good news is that anyone can “do” basic marketing.
 In fact, just by being out in the marketplace, chances are you’re already “doing” some kind of marketing.
 And I don’t mean advertising.